Yatharthsmiley/Yatharthsmiley/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me I can't tell!😄
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I'm 12 years old ungraduated engineer!
+- ⚡ Fun fact: I'm 12 years old learner.

 <!---
 Yatharthsmiley/Yatharthsmiley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.